-- 3.1 The service, previously provided through the Primary Medical Service (PMS) agreement addresses the specific healthcare needs of residents of Lindley House Hostel.
+- 3.1 The Service addresses the specific healthcare needs of residents of Lindley House Hostel as well as the step-down facility at Norie House.
 It provides these people with enhanced access to general medical services (GMS) and referral to other services. - 3.2 As the population is largely itinerant, residents are not expected to register as long-term patients.
-It is, however, the aim of the service to offer all patients the same quality of care, regardless of their length of stay. - 3.3 The administrative element of this service ensures that comprehensive clinical records will make an important contribution to this service and provide continuity of care and support effective management of complex needs. - 3.4 The aims of the Homeless Clinic are: - to ensure that a disadvantaged group of people are offered a high quality medical service, - to ensure equity of access to medical services for this group, - to provide appropriate medical, mental health, alcohol, drug and social housing and nursing support, - to identify physical and or mental illness and put in place appropriate strategies for dealing with them, - to reduce self-harm, - to promote good health by providing information on a healthy lifestyle, safe sex, dangers of drugs and alcohol abuse etc, - to reduce inappropriate calls on the emergency services, A&E, the Police and social services. - to provide clinical staff with appropriate administrative support to run effective clinics at Lindley House, - to ensure comprehensive clinical records are kept for each individual seen at the clinic or if they attend the surgery, - to support all appropriate clinical audit and significant requirements, - to ensure the effective transfer of records for people when they leave Lindley House.
+The Service will offer the same quality of care to patients and actively engage with patients regardless of their length of stay. - 3.3 The administrative element of this service ensures that comprehensive clinical records will make an important contribution to this service and provide continuity of care and support effective management of complex needs. - 3.4 The aims of the Homeless Clinic are: - to ensure that a disadvantaged group of people are offered a high quality medical service. - to ensure equity of access to medical services for this group, - to provide appropriate medical, mental health, alcohol, drug and social housing and nursing support, - to identify physical and or mental illness and put in place appropriate strategies for dealing with them, - to reduce self-harm. - to promote good health by providing information on a healthy lifestyle, safe sex, dangers of drugs and alcohol abuse etc, - to reduce inappropriate calls on the emergency services, Accident & emergency (A&E), the Police and social services, - to provide clinical staff with appropriate administrative support to run effective clinics at Lindley House, - to ensure comprehensive clinical records are kept for each individual seen at the clinic or if they attend the surgery, - to support all appropriate clinical audit and significant event requirements, - to ensure the effective transfer of records for people when they leave Lindley House.